SamuelTulach/RwxMeme/README.md

 </p>

 ## About
 This injector abuses the fact that some signed (read whitelisted by anticheat) DLLs have RWX (read, write, execute) sections.
-Since those sections are writable, running integrity checks towards them does not make sense, so we can simply map our own DLL into those sections.
+Since those sections are writable, running *simple integrity checks* towards them does not make sense, so we can simply map our own DLL into those sections.

 In order for this to work on protected processes, [another meme is used](https://github.com/SamuelTulach/meme-rw) (EPROCESS->PreviousMode overwritten with vulnerable driver).